nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Format: `edit {INDEX [-n NAME] [-p PHONE] [-e EMAIL] [-a ADDRESS] [-t TAG]…​ [-b BIRTHDAY] [-r REMARK] | --remove -t TAG [-t TAG]…​}`
 1. If index supplied, `edit INDEX [...]`: Edits the person at the specified `INDEX`
+   * At least 1 parameter must be supplied.
    * Existing values are replaced by the input values, if specified.
    * To retrieve existing values, use the autocompletion workflow specified [below](#autocomplete-tab).
    * Tags can be removed from a contact by specifying a standalone `-t` without parameters.